awsdocs/aws-batch-user-guide/doc_source/security-iam-awsmanpol.md

 }
 ```

-## AWS managed policy: **BatchFullAccess**<a name="security-iam-awsmanpol-BatchFullAccess"></a>
+## AWS managed policy: **AWSBatchFullAccess**<a name="security-iam-awsmanpol-BatchFullAccess"></a>

-The **BatchFullAccess** policy grants AWS Batch actions full access to AWS Batch resources\.
-It also grants describe and list action access for Amazon EC2, Amazon ECS, CloudWatch, and IAM services\.
+The **AWSBatchFullAccess** policy grants AWS Batch actions full access to AWS Batch resources\.
+It also grants describe and list action access for Amazon EC2, Amazon ECS, Amazon EKS, CloudWatch, and IAM services\.
 This is so that IAM identities, either users or roles, can view AWS Batch managed resources that were created on their behalf\.
 Last, this policy also allows for selected IAM roles to be passed to those services\.

-You can attach **BatchFullAccess** to your IAM entities\.
+You can attach **AWSBatchFullAccess** to your IAM entities\.
 AWS Batch also attaches this policy to a service role that allows AWS Batch to perform actions on your behalf\.

 ```
 {